DiddiLeija/DiddiLeija.github.io/index.md

 ## Fact: Why _"DiddiLeija"_?

-What is "Diddi"?
-Why are you using an image of a masked person?
-I'll give you the answer.
+Some people may ask: "What is 'Diddi'?", "Why are you using an image of a masked person?"
+I'll give you the answers now.

 I love programming, but I also like drawing: I like to draw and write comics.